 Satisfied patients will keep coming back to the same provider, forging a trusted long-term relationship.
 But just one bad or frustrating experience can send a patient running to another practice.

-Providers should take a close look at patient experience at their practice—friendliness and productivity of front office staff, ease of scheduling, error-free billing, seamless communication, timeliness of practitioners, and more.
+Providers should take a close look at patient experience at their practice.
+This includes friendliness and productivity of front office staff, ease of scheduling, error-free billing, seamless communication, and timeliness of practitioners.

 Each of these elements plays a part in patient satisfaction and boosts engagement.
 Engaged patients are healthier and more proactive in their medical care.